-- Embed a framework that supports the navigation of a health and social care system for people facing multiple disadvantage : using Critical Time Intervention and other community approaches, creating networks and collaborations that sustain relationships and reduce isolation and loneliness.
+- Embed a framework that supports the navigation of a health and social care system for people facing multiple disadvantage : using Critical Time Intervention and other community approaches that sustain relationships and reduce isolation and loneliness.

 - Rebalance power dynamics when delivering and commissioning services with people facing multiple disadvantage: ensuring people are treated with compassion and dignity, respecting their individual needs and experiences, and their value in society.

 - Each borough develops a system change strategy and has action plans in place to deliver change: based on an understanding of the system and the skills needed to support people facing multiple disadvantage

 Our projects as well as Research and Learning partnership help us work towards these priorities.